American Abstract Artists: Communism and political tensions in AAA

+Critical reception and institutional opposition

 American abstract art was struggling to win acceptance and AAA personified this.
 The 1938 Yearbook addressed criticisms levied against abstract art by the press and public.
 It also featured essays related to principles behind and the practice of making abstract art.
 In 1940, AAA printed a broadside titled "How Modern is the Museum of Modern Art?" which was handed out at their protest of the Italian Masters exhibit in front of MoMA.
 AAA questioned MoMA's stated commitment to modern and contemporary art when it was actually exhibiting Italian Renaissance artwork.
 At the time the Museum of Modern Art also had a policy of featuring European abstraction while endorsing American regionalism and scene painting.
 This policy helped entrench the notion that abstraction was foreign to the American experience.
 Esphyr Slobodkina, a founding member and future president of the American Abstract Artists Group, described the Museum of Modern Art as a shameful display of "snobbish discrimination" that preferred to exhibit "gilt-edged, 100% secure, thoroughly documented and world renowned exponents of foreign abstract art."
 However, out of the fifty-two AAA members listed on the broadside distributed at the MoMA protest, eighteen had exhibited at the Museum of Modern Art including George L.K.
 Morris who had been a member of the museum's board of advisors.

 In 1940 AAA also produced a 12-page pamphlet: "The Art Critics – !
 How Do They Serve the Public?
 What Do They Say?
 How Much Do They Know?
 Let's Look at the Record."
 The AAA publication quoted critics, highlighting misstatements and contradictions in the press.
 The pamphlet excoriated notable New York Herald Tribune critic Royal Cortissoz for his rigid loyalty to traditionalism, his patent distaste for abstract and modern art, and generally for what the pamphlet regarded as his "resistance to knowledge".
 It also characterized the aesthetic vacillations of Thomas Craven, critic of the New York American, as opportunistic.
 In 1936, Craven labeled Picasso's work "Bohemian infantilism".
 The ensuing years would see a growing public appreciation for abstract art until, in 1939, the critic made an about-face and lauded Picasso for his "unrivaled inventiveness".
 The pamphlet applauded Henry McBride of the New York Sun and Robert Coates of The New Yorker for their critical efforts regarding abstract art.
 "The Art Critics" showed the lack of knowledge the critics from New York City newspapers and art publications had about developments in 20th-century art.
 Controversy persisted and in a 1979 New York Times exhibition review Hilton Kramer asserted that "The truth is, a group like the American Abstract Artists no longer has any serious function to perform, and its continued existence is little more than an act of nostalgia...
 Surely it is time to disband."